Advice

 What Used Car Shoppers Can Expect

 If you hope to find an older vehicle and your budget is less than $15,000, these cars remain in short supply.
-Dealers have just 31 days’ worth of used cars priced under $15,000 — five days lower than the same time last year and 12 days below the overall industry average.
+Dealers have few of those in stock.

 However, the tariff threat could push used car prices higher.
-When new car prices rise, would-be new-car shoppers head to used lots looking for something still in their price range.
-More would-be new car shoppers start buying up the available used vehicles, drawing down the inventory.
+When new car prices rise, would-be new car shoppers head to used lots looking for something still in their price range.
+More would-be new car shoppers start buying up the available used vehicles, drawing down inventory.
 Plus, Americans are holding onto their cars longer than ever.
-The average vehicle on American roads is 12.6 years old.
+The average vehicle on American roads is 12.8 years old.
 Automakers also produced fewer cars for several years after the 2008 recession, leaving fewer higher-mileage, older used vehicles available to sell.

 Automakers Build More Expensive Cars